 Long Island's contributions to the history of flight are highlighted in this exciting, kid-friendly museum.
 From a world-class collection of aircraft to exhibits of Long Island's first flight in 1909, the Cradle of Aviation Museum in Garden City entertains while it educates.
 Don't miss the sister airplane to Lindbergh's "Spirit of St. Louis" and the Grumman Lunar Module built in Bethpage in 1972.

 04 of 10

-Love getting soaked with cool water on a hot, humid summer's day?
+Love getting soaked with cold water on a hot, humid summer's day?
 Then bring the kids to Splish Splash for exciting rides on a sprawling site filled with water-themed enjoyment.
-The Travel Channel named it one of the Top Ten Water Parks.
-Open from Memorial Day till Labor Day, Splish Splash offers thrilling rides like Dr. Von Dark's Tunnel of Terror, where you'll catapult down a 40-foot drop, soar high and complete 360-degree spins....all in complete darkness!
+Open from Memorial Day through Labor Day, Calverton's Splish Splash offers thrilling rides like Dr. Von Dark's Tunnel of Terror, where you'll catapult down a 40-foot drop, soar high and complete 360-degree spins....all in total darkness!

 05 of 10

 This fascinating wildlife park and zoo in Manorville has been entertaining families for over 40 years.
 You and the kids will meet hundreds of animals including red kangaroos, kinkajous, cougars, peacocks, a giraffe, and even lemurs—the only ones born and raised on Long Island.
 Kids young and old will love the petting zoo where children can gently touch and feed baby animals.

 There are carnival rides as well as pony rides.
 Scheduled activities include shows like "Meet Jack the Giraffe," "Tiger Time!" and the "Alligator Jump-a-Roo" show at Jurassic Swamp.